endevver/mt-plugin-customcss/README.md

-#
-# README file for the CustomCSS Plugin for Movable Type
-#

-# Overview

 This plugin was born out of the need and desire to:

 * Provide users with the ability to customize the CSS of a blog,